BCLab-UNM/git-branch-model/README.md

 **NOTE: Several steps for our Git Branching Model has changed.
 Crossed out steps indicate the old way we used to do things, and new steps have been added in their place.**

+In the following examples 'foo' should be replaced with a short phase describing the feature or hotfix.

 ### Feature branches

 Feature branches are used to implement new enhancements for upcoming releases.
 A feature branch should be *ephemeral*, i.e. it should only last as long as the feature itself is in development.
 Once the feature is completed, it must be merged back into the `development` branch and/or discarded.